- Bulk Pricing:

 Buy More and Save!

 Twisted Sedge has many uses, for example Landscaping and environmental projects

-If you are looking for a plant to fill gaps and holes in your landscaping, perhaps around larger and bolder plants, you may want to consider the Twisted Sedge.
+Twisted Sedge =If you are looking for a plant to fill gaps and holes in your landscaping, perhaps around larger and bolder plants, you may want to consider the Twisted Sedge.

+Twisted Sedge is short to the ground, a bit bushy, and are made up of long strands of slender leaves, coming in a variety of colors.
+These plants are a perfect compliment for plants with brighter colors, or if you would like to make an area of the landscaping appear a bit fuller.
+The plants have a sort of sweeping appearance, with the long strands hanging on every side, almost looking like a head of string hair.
 Based on the fact that these plants have a pretty straightforward length and width, they can be strategically placed in a garden to make a pattern, which makes it a very versatile plant as well.
 They grow to a range of eighteen inches to two feet and prefer partial to full sun while maintaining a well-watered soil.
-They can be grown on the border of a fence, can be grown in the ground and grow well in planter boxes.
-Twisted Sedge is known as a plant that does very well in containers as well, so even those people that are living in an apartment, or want to grow some plants on a balcony can consider Twisted Sedge as an option.
+They grow on the border of a fence, can be grown in the ground and grow well in planter boxes.
+Twisted Sedge; a plant that does very well in containers as well, so even those people that are living in an apartment, or want to grow some plants on a balcony can consider Twisted Sedge as an option.